UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_quick_guide.md

    </iframe>
  </div>

 Plug-in of USB-C cable to the AIRDOS04 device, initiating its power-up process.
 It is indicated by a series of visual and audible cues.
 The charging indicator lights up, signaling the commencement of the accumulator's charging cycle.
-The charging process is very slow to achieve the maximal capacity and endurance of the li-ion accumulators.
+The charging process is very slow to achieve the maximum capacity and endurance of the Li-ion accumulators.

 # Data-accessing (Connecting to PC)